Signalsmith-Audio/plot/README.md

 * explicit labelling on lines, or legends
 * values labelled with three levels: major/minor/tick
 	* no explicit axis-lines, use major gridlines instead
+* simplifies paths
 	* attempts not to draw out-of-view data
+	* drops points along almost-straight lines
 * each plot's edge can have multiple partial axes
+* basic grid (each row/column stretches to contain its contents)

 ### Limitations

 * only 2D plots supported
-* one plot per figure
 * no automatic label placement or de-collision
 * text lengths are heuristically estimated